Skidamek/AutoModpack/README.md

 ## How to use

+Installation process is same as for any other mod.
+Just put it into the `/mods/` folder of your minecraft/server installation.

-First of all download the latest version of the mod from [here](https://modrinth.com/mod/automodpack/versions) or use our [modified version of fabric installer](https://github.com/Skidamek/AutoModpack-Installer/releases/tag/Latest) which will install fabric loader and AutoModpack.
+Or use our [modified version of fabric installer](https://github.com/Skidamek/AutoModpack-Installer/releases/tag/Latest) which will install fabric loader and AutoModpack.

-Put it into the `/mods/` folder of your minecraft/server installation.

-Launch the game your game/server.

-**- Client**

-1. Join the server.
-2. Wait for the modpack to download and install.
-3. Restart the game.
-4. Done.

-**- Server**

-1. Start the server.
-2. Done.
-3. (Optional) Configure the automodpack to your liking.
+Optionally configure automodpack to your liking.

+#### Do i have to open any ports on my router?
+- No, AutoModpack uses minecraft network IO to host modpack, so you don't have to open any additional ports.
+However if you want to host modpack on different port than minecraft server, you can do it by changing `hostPort` and disabling `hostModpackOnMinecraftPort` in `/automodpack/automodpack-server.json` file.

 #### Do you want to add more content to your modpack?
 - By default, the modpack will automatically synchronize all mods, configs from default server directories to the modpack.
 (Check `syncedFiles` list in `/automodpack/automodpack-server.json`)